 Kiri FitzGerald-Hillier - Yay for Yarn shop owner

 I learnt to knit in my early teenage years and have knitted on and off ever since.
-It has been in about the last 6 years that my passion and knowledge of the craft has grown.
+It was in my mid 20's that my passion and knowledge of the craft has grown.
 Previously I was a high school art teacher, but in mid 2008 I decided to take my hobby to the next level and so Yay! for Yarn was started.